 For example, when we run:

 Respiration and photosynthesis are opposite processes that are essential for the survival of living organisms.
 Respiration involves the breakdown of glucose to release energy.
-Whereas, photosynthesis is the process by which plants use energy from sunlight to convert carbon dioxide and water into glucose and oxygen.
+In contrast, photosynthesis is the process by which plants use energy from sunlight to convert carbon dioxide and water into glucose and oxygen.

-The glucose and oxygen produced during photosynthesis are used by plants and other organisms for respiration.
+Plants and other organisms use the glucose and oxygen produced during photosynthesis for respiration.

 Plant respiration takes place in the dark and in the light.
 However, photosynthesis only takes place in the light.